-According to what is specifically stipulated in this Decree-Law, contracting authorities in the defence sector must also award contracts based on the two above-mentioned criteria.
-Furthermore, the Decree-Law in question specifically refers to the duty to comply with the basic public procurement principles, namely the principle of non-discrimination, extending to the defence sector the general prohibition on favouring national interests.
+According to this Decree-Law, contracting authorities in the defence sector must also award contracts based on the two above-mentioned criteria.
+Further, the Decree-Law in question specifically refers to the duty to comply with the basic public procurement principles, namely the principle of non-discrimination, extending to the defence sector the general prohibition on favouring national interests.

-Nevertheless, the Decree-Law shall not apply to some specific contracts in the defence sector, namely the ones that are declared to be secret or that call for the protection of critical interests of the state.
+Nevertheless, the Decree-Law does not apply to some specific contracts in the defence sector, namely the ones that are declared to be secret or that call for the protection of critical interests of the state.
 For this reason, the secrecy associated with the entering into force of these contracts may also lead to the conclusion that it would be preferable to buy national products to maintain national security.